-But don’t lay all your eggs in this basket: The reality is that it can be hard to qualify for the tests (at least from my own experience using Usertesting).
-So treat it more like a side gig, and don’t rely on it as your sole source of income.
+But don’t lay all your eggs in this basket: It can be hard to qualify for the tests.
+So treat this one more like a side gig, and don’t rely on it as your sole source of income.

 7. Content or community moderator

-To succeed in data entry, you’ll need to be able to type at a decent speed, stay organized and be okay with doing the same task over and over again.
+To succeed in data entry, you’ll need to be able to type at a decent speed, stay organized and be okay with doing the same task over…and over…and over again.

-One caveat here: Because data entry is the type of job that anyone can do (even those who barely speak English), it’s often outsourced to those who are willing and able to work for next to nothing.
-So…the pay is notoriously bad, especially for data entry work-for-home jobs.
+One caveat here: Because data entry is the type of job that even a monkey could do, it’s often outsourced to those who are willing and able to work for next to nothing.
+So the pay is notoriously bad, especially for data entry work-for-home jobs.

-Unfortunately, data entry job scams abound.
-To make sure you don’t fall victim to one, check the website of the hiring company before sending over any personal information and, whatever you do, do not pay for anything upfront (like a paid training program).
+Sadly, data entry job scams abound.
+To make sure you don’t fall victim to one, check the website of the hiring company before sending over any personal information and, whatever you do, do NOT pay for anything upfront (like a paid training program).
 Some scams will guarantee you training that you’ll never receive.

 And remember: if a job looks too good to be true, it probably is.
 Trust your gut.

-With all that said, don’t give up hope: There are some legit companies out there that hire data entry clerks.
-Focus your energies on them.
-And look for companies based in California, Illinois, Texas, New York and Florida.
-According to the BLS, these are the states with the most data entry opportunities and the ones that pay the best.
+Oh and look for companies based in California, Illinois, Texas, New York and Florida since according to the BLS, these are the states with the most data entry opportunities and the ones that pay the best.

 Pro Tip: If you can find a transcription job, even better.
-Transcription jobs are somewhat similar to data entry jobs, but require more skill (such as excellent English comprehension and writing skills), so they will pay more.
+Transcription jobs are somewhat similar to data entry jobs, but require more skill (such as excellent English comprehension and writing skills), so they’ll pay more.

-You might have to price your services lower than competition to start out–but then don’t be afraid to raise them as you gain more experience and generate a portfolio.
+You might have to price your services lower than competition to start out–but then you can raise them as you get more experience and build a portfolio.

-If you need to bring home the bacon ASAP, user testing, teaching English and transcribing are probably your safest bets.
+If you literally can’t wait another second, then user testing, teaching English and transcribing are probably your safest bets.
 All you have to do is create an account (and get approved).
-Easy peasy!

-One last thing: Don’t sell yourself too short.
-These jobs listed above are a great place to start and are probably going to be easier to get without experience, but the truth is that if you put the time into applying, you could almost certainly land other types of work-from-home jobs without any experience (like entry-level marketing jobs).
-Don’t underestimate your abilities!
+But PLEASE, for the love of God, don’t sell yourself short.
+These jobs are a great place to start and are probably going to be easier to get without experience, but if you put the time into applying, you can definitely land other types of work-from-home jobs WITHOUT any experience (like entry-level marketing jobs).

-Have a knack for writing?
-Consider one of these writing-related jobs.
+Got a knack for writing?
+Consider one of these jobs.

-To put it more simply, copywriting is what you see when you land on a company’s website…and content writing is what goes on more behind the scenes, like on the blog.
+Copywriting is what you see when you land on a company’s website, and content writing is what goes on behind the scenes, like on the blog.

 Copywriting is all about getting inside your customer’s head and understanding their pain points, objections and desires.
-That said, copywriters first need to do a good amount of research to gain an understanding of their target audience, the brand, core message, objectives and competitors.
+Copywriters need to do a helluva lotta research before writing to gain an understanding of their target audience, the brand, core message, objectives and competitors.

 And then comes the fun part: coming up with attention-grabbing copy for ads, websites and other marketing material.

-As a ghostwriter, you’ll be writing for someone else without getting credited for the work (but good news: you should be able to keep the writing on your portfolio).
+As a ghostwriter, you’ll be writing for someone else without getting credited for the work (but you shouldbe able to keep the writing on your portfolio).